Nishaposwal123/day2/dictionaryOrder/README.md

 #### DictionaryOrder
-This file contains an example of how to arrange words(10 in this case) in Dictionary order
+This file contains an example of how to arrange the words(10 in this case) in Dictionary order